A new mechanism for generating particle number asymmetry through interactions: The expectation value of PNA

 \subsection{The solution of Green's function and fields including $o(A)$ corrections}

 The SDEs in present work are inhomogeneous differential equations of the second order.
 To solve the differential equation, the variation of constants method is used.
 With the method, the solutions of SDEs are written in the form of integral equations.
-We solve the integral equation pertubatively and the solutions up to the first order of the cubic interaction are obtained (for details, see Appendix \ref{sec_apply}).
-Using Eqs.\eqref{solphi2}, \eqref{def_field_int}, \eqref{A_Gfree} and \eqref{eq:266a}, one can write the solutions for both fields and Green's functions including order $o(A)$ corrections as,
+We solve the integral equation pertubatively and the solutions up to the first order of the cubic interaction are obtained.
+We first write the solutions of fields as,